michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 This panel was developed for as a table-like panel for presenting bar charts, providing some useful additions particularly suited to process control/monitoring dashboards.
 As such, Multistat displays never use scroll-bars (scroll bars are useless in monitoring dashboard).

-SingleStat displays a single metric from time series data set, with optional threshold-related coloring etc.  Multistat builds on this base, displaying query data in the form of a bar graph  with adding optional upper and lower hard limits.
+SingleStat displays a single metric from time series data set, with optional threshold-related coloring etc.  Multistat builds on this base, but with multi-column table data sets, displaying query data in the form of bar graphs with optional upper and lower hard limits.
 Plus a lot, lot more....